Beilis affair: Discovery of the body

-Twelve-year-old Andrei Yushchinsky disappeared on the morning of March 12, 1911, while heading to school.
-On March 20, his body was discovered by boys playing in one of the small caves in the Lukianivka suburb, specifically by gymnasium student Yelansky.
+Thirteen-year-old Yushchinskyi disappeared on the morning of March 12, 1911, while heading to school.
+On March 20, his body was discovered by boys playing in one of the small caves in the Lukyanovka suburb, specifically by gymnasium student Yelansky.
 The body was covered with forty-seven stab wounds inflicted by an awl.
 The corpse was significantly drained of blood.
 It was determined that the cave was not the site of the murder.

 The cadaver was found in a sitting position, with hands tied, wearing only underwear and a single sock.
 Nearby were his jacket, sash, cap, and notebooks, rolled into a tube and tucked into a recess in the wall.
 A piece of pillowcase with traces of semen was found in the pocket of his tunic; it was later determined that this pillowcase had been used to gag the boy during the murder.

 The body was identified by inscriptions on the sash and notebooks.
 An expert analysis of the stomach contents (borscht from breakfast) established that he was killed 3–4 hours after eating, which, based on his mother's statement about the time of his last breakfast, indicated a time of death around 10 a.m. on March 12.